lsst/LDM-230/index.rst

 will be enabled by copying the DRP intermediates to Level 3 file storage as they are generated.
 Users may submit tasks and task graphs to the DAC Orchestration Manager that have data dependencies on these intermediates.
-The same facility that allows the Archive DMCS to sequence through the set of available visits or coadd patches can be used to generate these task submissions.
+The same facility that allows the Archive :term:`DMCS` to sequence through the set of available visits or coadd patches can be used to generate these task submissions.
 Note that the one-way nature of the copy from DRP to Level 3 storage and the isolation of the Level 3